luthfiraditya/spotifyapp-review-chatbot/README.md

 You can ask natural language questions like:

-- "What are the trends in Spotify reviews from the last 90 days?"
-- "Find me reviews with a rating higher than 3."
+- "What do users say about our app's ability to help them discover new music?"
-- "What do users think about the new music recommendation feature?"
+- "How do users feel about the app’s personalization and recommendation algorithms?"
+- "Which features of our app do users find most difficult to use?"
+- "Are there any specific improvements users would like to see in the app's mobile experience?"

 The chatbot will process the query, retrieve relevant documents, and respond based on the reviews stored in the vector database.